Static and spherically symmetric wormholes in metric-affine theories of gravity: Traversable wormhole solutions

 Analysing also the NEC \eqref{eq:NEC_phi}, where we use

 we finally obtain

 This entails

 \end{itemize} Since in this theory metric and affine structures are separated, the inequalities become in general more tangled with respect to the $f(R)$ and $f(T)$ theories.
-The first assumption $Q(r)>0$ is a complicate function of the affine connections and metric components in both cases \eqref{eq:case1} and \eqref{eq:case2}, from which it is not possible to extract a simple inequality.
-Therefore, the general constraints we have derived are: (1) for the case \eqref{eq:case1}, we have Eqs. \eqref{eq:inequality_21bis}, \eqref{eq:inequality_31}, \eqref{eq:inequality_41}, \eqref{eq:inequality_51}, and $Q(r)>0$; (2) for the case \eqref{eq:case2} we have Eqs. \eqref{eq:inequality_12}, \eqref{eq:inequality_22}, and $Q(r)>0$
+The assumption $Q(r)>0$ is a complicate function of the affine connections and metric components in both cases \eqref{eq:case1} and \eqref{eq:case2}.
+Thus, from this last condition it is not possible to extract a simple inequality.
+Therefore, the general constraints we have derived are: (1) for the case \eqref{eq:case1}, we have Eqs. \eqref{eq:inequality_21bis}, \eqref{eq:inequality_31}, \eqref{eq:inequality_41}, \eqref{eq:inequality_51}, and $Q(r)>0$; (2) for the case \eqref{eq:case2}, we have Eqs. \eqref{eq:inequality_12}, \eqref{eq:inequality_22}, and $Q(r)>0$